-Whether it’s Brexit, the climate strikes or the ‘gilets jaunes’: Europeans no longer want ‘politics as usual’.
+Whether it’s Brexit or climate strikes, Europeans no longer want ‘politics as usual’.
 This sentiment, which is being expressed by the European population, should send a shockwave through EU Member States.

 This is in substance what they lay down in their Manifesto for a local and regional Europe, channelled by the Council of European Municipalities and Regions (CEMR).

 The Manifesto outlines solutions to make Europe more citizen-inclusive, locally driven and anchored in its communities.
 The proposals include creating an Erasmus programme for towns and regions, or a yearly local citizens’ debate on EU issues, as well as a focus on women’s political empowerment.

 Watch our collection of messages from mayors, local and regional leaders gathered in this two-minute video.
 Get comfortable in your chair and hit the PLAY button.